 - Persons commercially fishing for shark are required to obtain a Shark Permit from LDWF.
 In addition to other commercial licenses and state shark permits, persons commercially fishing for sharks in federal waters are required to have a federal shark permit.

-- Note: There is a trip limit of 33 fish per trip and per day for large coastal sharks, including the following species:

-- · Blacktip Shark

-- · Bull Shark

-- · Great Hammerhead

-- · Lemon Shark

-- · Nurse Shark

-- · Sandbar Shark

-- · Scalloped Hammerhead

-- · Silky Shark

-- · Smooth Hammerhead

-- · Spinner Sshark

-- · Tiger Shark

-- Persons possessing a Commercial State Shark Permit shall not possess any sandbar sharks unless they also have in their name and in possession a valid Federal Shark Research permit under 50CFR635.32(1).

-- The act of "finning" is prohibited.
-All sharks aboard a vessel shall have fins naturally attached to the original shark carcass by at least some portion of uncut skin.

-- No person aboard any vessel shall transfer or cause the transfer of sharks between vessels on state or federal waters.

-- All Louisiana state waters out to the seaward boundary of the Louisiana Territorial Sea shall be closed to the commercial harvest of all sharks between April 1 and June 30 of each year.

-- The fishing year for shark shall begin on January 1.
-The opening date for the commercial shark season may be set at some date other than January 1, and the closure of the fishery may be done on short notice as quotas are achieved, so participants in this fishery must remain aware of seasons as well as the potential for other rule changes.
+Those persons possessing a federal commercial directed or incidental limited access shark permit or federal shark research permit issued by the National Marine Fisheries Service under the Federal Fishery Management Plan for Atlantic Sharks are limited to daily take, trip and possession limits as specified in that federal permit.
+Persons possessing a commercial state shark permit but no federal shark permit shall not possess on any one day, or on any trip, or land from any trip, or sell, barter, trade, or exchange in excess of 36 sharks per vessel from the large coastal species group, taken from Louisiana state waters. - NOTE: There are possession, daily and trip limits, as described above, of 36 fish for large coastal sharks, which are the following species: - Blacktip Shark - Scalloped Hammerhead - Bull Shark - Silky Shark - Great Hammerhead - Smooth Hammerhead - Lemon SharkNurse Shark - Spinner SharkTiger Shark - Sandbar Shark - Persons possessing a Commercial State Shark Permit shall not possess any sandbar sharks unless they also have in their name and in possession a valid Federal Shark Research permit under 50CFR635.32(1). - The act of "finning" is prohibited.
+All sharks aboard a vessel shall have fins naturally attached to the original shark carcass by at least some portion of uncut skin. - No person aboard any vessel shall transfer or cause the transfer of sharks between vessels on state or federal waters. - All Louisiana state waters out to the seaward boundary of the Louisiana Territorial Sea shall be closed to the commercial harvest of all sharks between April 1 and June 30 of each year. - The fishing year for shark shall begin on Jan.
+1. The opening date for the commercial shark season may be set at some date other than Jan.
+1, and the closure of the fishery may be done on short notice as quotas are achieved, so participants in this fishery must remain aware of seasons as well as the potential for other rule changes.